-Define X as the set of all structures and schemata that can be generated by the 0-1-# string representation.
-For the PMP, the assignment heuristic AH1 allows completeness to X, in the sense that an optimal solution to the problem is always in X. The same is not true on heuristic AH2 for CPMP (the capacity constraints may not be correctly represented).
+Define X as the set of all structures and schemata that can be generated by the 0 - 1 - # string representation.
+For the PMP, the assignment heuristic AH1 allows completeness to X in the sense that an optimal solution to the problem is always in X. The same is not true on heuristic AH2 for CPMP (capacity constraints may not be correctly represented).

-The assignment heuristics can be defined in various ways, and more elaborated they are, probably better solutions they found to the clustering problems (although, generally increasing computational times).
+The assignment heuristics can be defined in various ways, and the more elaborated they are, the better solutions they find to the clustering problems (although, generally increasing computational times).

-2.2 The bi-objective optimization problem
+2.2 The Bi-Objective Optimization Problem

 The CGA is proposed to address the problem of evaluating schemata and structures in a common basis.
-While in the other evolutionary algorithms, evaluations of individuals are based on a single function (the fitness function), in CGA this process relies on two functions, mapping the space of structures and schemata onto $\Re+$ .
+While in the other evolutionary algorithms, evaluations of individuals are based on a single function (the fitness function), in CGA this process relies on two L. A. N. Lorena and J. C. Furtado functions: mapping the space of structures and schemata onto $\Re+$ .

-Let X be the set of all structures and schemata that can be generated by the 0-1-# string representation of section 2.1., and consider two functions f and g, defined as $f: X \to \Re+$ and $g: X \to \Re+$ such that $f(s_k) \leq g(s_k)$ , for all $s_k \in X$ .
+Let X be the set of all structures and schemata that can be generated by the 0-1-# string representation of Section 2.1, and consider two functions f and g defined as $f: X \to \Re+$ and $g: X \to \Re+$ such that $f(s_k) \leq g(s_k)$ for all $s_k \in X$ .
 We define the double fitness evaluation of a structure or schema $s_k$ , due to functions f and g, as fg-fitness.